nseptian/Moments2Amplitudes/README.md

 python WeightPhSp.py --seed 12345 --tag test_run
 ```

-- This will generate phase-space MC samples from  and weight them according to a model amplitude set.
+- This will generate phase-space MC samples and weight them according to a model amplitude set.
 - Setup and use brufit/runMakeMomentFitData.sh to produce BruFit formatted data.

 ### 2. Fit Moments